Washington Total Loss Law Explained

 Once a vehicle is declared a total loss in Washington, the insurer will issue a settlement offer based on the vehicle's actual cash value, minus any applicable deductible.
 The policyholder then has several options to consider.

 Lienholder Requirements.
 If there is an outstanding loan on the vehicle, the lienholder will generally be listed as a payee on the settlement check.
-The settlement funds are first applied to the remaining loan balance, with any surplus going to the policyholder.
+Settlement funds are first applied to the remaining loan balance, with any surplus going to the policyholder.
 If the settlement is less than the loan balance, the policyholder may still owe the difference unless they carry gap insurance.

 Washington Consumer Protections